Socratica-Org/toolbox/content/getting-started.md

         * Audience size – if the sessions are large, you could experiment with having smaller demo groups
         * 1:1 encouragement – ask them about their project 1:1 during break sessions, show authentic curiosity, tell them “that would make a great demo”
 * **Managing dynamics:** The only time we’ve really ever really had tense conflict was during the question section of a demo.
 Be deliberate and step in if things are getting weird.
 If you think the vibes are off, the audience probably thinks so too.
 A gentle way to redirect a Q&A is to mention that time is up (if the conversation has been going for a while) or ask to move on to the next question and suggest folks discuss further after demos.
-* **Body language: **Remind people to close or lower their laptop screens, encourage folks to take off their headphones, pause side conversations,and to give the presenters their full attention.
+* **Body language:** Remind people to close or lower their laptop screens, encourage folks to take off their headphones, pause side conversations,and to give the presenters their full attention.
 Encourage people to stand up and gather near the demoer when people are sitting down at their desks it’s easy for them to get distracted during peoples demos.
 If any of these are disruptive, don’t be afraid to pause the demoer and remind participants to give full attention to the demoer.

-**Common failure modes are: **As a host, you should look out for these and do not hesitate to intervene early.
+**Common failure modes**

-* **Presenter goes wayyy over time**- Open your phone and set a timer to go off at maximum volume.
+* **Presenter goes wayyy over time** - Open your phone and set a timer to go off at maximum volume.
 When the timer goes off, jump in with “Thank you for demoing” and start clapping.
-* **Presenter speaks in extremely specific, verbose, technical terms **- Remind them that their audience includes people who are non-technical.
+* **Presenter speaks in extremely specific, verbose, technical terms** - Remind them that their audience includes people who are non-technical.
 Encourage analogies and a focus on what they accomplished in the session, not how it works technically.
 Post in an open forum afterwards so that they provide detail to those interested.
 * **Presenter speaks very early stage, doesn’t have clearly defined project yet** - Ask probing questions: “What did you specifically work on today?”
 * **Too many people want to demo** - Reassure people who don’t get a chance that they can demo next week.
 You can also create spaces for anyone to share projects at any time, such as a discord channel for projects, or Instagram account highlighting projects.
 This is also a good time to reward folks that attend consistently – effort gate!

 <div style="border-radius: 5px; padding: 25px; border: 1px solid #949C61; background: #9CA665;">